Quirino Cristiani: Peludópolis

-In 1928, the aging Hipólito Yrigoyen was re-elected president of Argentina.
-Cristiani felt that the man was too dominated by the corrupt leaders of the Radical party.
+In 1928, the ageing Hipólito Yrigoyen was re-elected president of Argentina.
+Cristiani felt that the man was too dominated by the corrupt leaders of the Radical Party.
 With a script by Eduardo Gonzalez Lanuza, he set out to make his third animated feature film, Peludópolis.
 The movie was to be a sort of fable, with pirate Yrigoyen's floating "Peludo City" (Argentina) beset by hungry sharks (the Radicals).
-Cristiani converted the operation over to sound partway through, including a few songs in the soundtrack; he used the primitive sound-on-disc system for the recording since it was unlikely that most Argentine theaters would be able to handle sound-on-film at the time of release.
-Then, on September 6, 1930, a year into production, work on Peludópolis was halted when President Yrigoyen was ousted by a Conservative military coup d'état.
+Cristiani converted the operation over to sound partway through, including a few songs in the soundtrack; he used the primitive sound-on-disc system for the recording since it was unlikely that most Argentine theatres would be able to handle sound-on-film at the time of release.
+Then, on 6 September 1930, a year into production, work on Peludópolis was halted when President Yrigoyen was ousted by a Conservative military coup d'état.
 With so much invested in the film so far, Cristiani decided to proceed, re-arranging the plot to de-emphasize Yrigoyen and the sharks, and carefully adding the characters of the generals as the heroes, in an attempt to protect himself from possible persecution.
-He then added an everyman character named Juan Pueblo, to become the moral centre of the film.
+He then added an everyman character named Juan Pueblo to become the moral centre of the film.
 With the provisional blessing of the provisional ruler of Argentina, General José Félix Uriburu, Cristiani premiered the film on September 16, 1931.

 Later life

 After the death of Yrigoyen, Cristiani withdrew the film from circulation.

 Unable to compete with Disney, which had better technology and budgetary capacity, Studios Cristiani was converted into a dubbing/subbing lab.

 Cristiani made three more animated films in his life, none of which gained much recognition.
 When Walt Disney came to Argentina as part of his Latin America research tour, Cristiani showed his films to him, then sent him to cartoonist Molina Campos, the source of the gaucho segment in Saludos Amigos (1943).

 Cristiani has been called "The man who anticipated Disney."
 Two fires in 1957 and 1961 destroyed the majority of Cristiani's work, including the only prints of Peludópolis.

-He died in Bernal, Argentina on August 2, 1984.
+He died in Bernal, Argentina on 2 August 1984.